barryclark/jekyll-now/README.md

 - You don't need to install runtime dependancies like markdown processors, Pygments, etc
 - It's easy to try out, you can just delete your forked repository if you don't like it

-In a few minutes you'll be set up with a minimal, responsive blog giving you more time to spend on writing epic blog posts!
+In a few minutes you'll be set up with a minimal, responsive blog like the one below giving you more time to spend on writing epic blog posts!

 ![Jekyll Now Theme Screenshot](/images/jekyll-now-theme-screenshot.jpg "Jekyll Now Theme Screenshot")